What is the COL1A1 Gene?

 Vitamin C, lysine, glycine and proline may be required in higher amounts in those with poor collagen production, which is the majority of the population.
 This could also have implications for heart, kidney and liver health, and the repair of blood vessels, bruises, and broken bones.

-The Nutrition Genome Report can help you discover what your vitamin C, lysine, glycine and proline requirements are to help lower injury probabilty.
+The Nutrition Genome Report can help you discover what your vitamin C, lysine, glycine and proline requirements are to help lower injury probability based on variants in the COL1A1 gene.

 1. Stanford Genetic Testing for Sports Injury Lecture